Rectangle: Squared, perfect, and other tiled rectangles

 A rectangle tiled by squares, rectangles, or triangles is said to be a "squared", "rectangled", or "triangulated" (or "triangled") rectangle respectively.
 The tiled rectangle is perfect if the tiles are similar and finite in number and no two tiles are the same size.
 If two such tiles are the same size, the tiling is imperfect.
 In a perfect (or imperfect) triangled rectangle the triangles must be right triangles.
 A database of all known perfect rectangles, perfect squares and related shapes can be found at squaring.net.
 The lowest number of squares need for a perfect tiling of a rectangle is 9 and the lowest number needed for a perfect tilling a square is 21, found in 1978 by computer search.

 A rectangle has commensurable sides if and only if it is tileable by a finite number of unequal squares.
 The same is true if the tiles are unequal isosceles right triangles.

 The tilings of rectangles by other tiles which have attracted the most attention are those by congruent non-rectangular polyominoes, allowing all rotations and reflections.
 There are also tilings by congruent polyaboloes.

 Unicode

+The following Unicode code points depict rectangles: